mcdermottsolutions/bespectacled-bear/README.md

 - package.json
 ```

 The src folder is for working in.
-The dev is the browser viewable output of the src folder.
+The dev folder is the browser viewable output of the src folder.
 The dist folder is the minimized and compressed version of dev - dist is production ready.

 ---